chapdel/fmc/docs/installation/as-a-standalone-app.md

 composer create-project spatie/Mailcoach
 ```

 During the execution of this command Composer will ask for a user and a password.
-The user is the email address you used when registering at [mailcoach.app](https://mailcoach.app).
-The password is the key of [a Mailcoach license](/docs/v3/app/general/getting-a-license).
+The user is the email address
+of your spatie.be account.
+The password is the key of your [Mailcoach license](/products/mailcoach).

 ### Creating the database